Information for Employers

 JOUR202 News Editing (3) Prerequisite: Must have completed or be concurrently enrolled in JOUR203.
 Restriction: Must be a journalism major in the Philip Merrill College of Journalism.
 Copy editing, graphic principles and processes, new media technology.

-JOUR262 News Videography (3) Prerequisite: JOUR203.
+JOUR262 or JOUR347 News Videography (3) Prerequisite: JOUR203.
 Also offered as: JOUR603.
 Credit only granted for: JOUR262 or JOUR603.
 Introduction to shooting, editing and production of video stories for broadcast and the web; includes newsgathering in the field.

 JOUR320 News Writing and Reporting II: Multiplatform (3) Prerequisite: Minimum grade of C- in JOUR201.
 Restriction: Must be a journalism major in the Philip Merrill College of Journalism.
 Principles and practices of news reporting; covering news beats and other news sources, including researching news stories for accuracy, comprehensiveness and interpretation.
 Due to rigorous publication requirement, plan your schedule accordingly.